hargoniX/bachelor/thesis/thesis.typ

 It is very common for a driver to share some of its own memory with the hardware directly to allow high-performance communication, this is called @DMA.
 However, allowing hardware arbitrary access to memory is a risk in two ways:
-1. The hardware might overwrite or steal arbitrary memory contents
+1. The hardware might overwrite or steal arbitrary memory contents.
 2. The driver that interacts with the hardware might do the same by instructing the hardware to, for example, write its data to an address the driver does not usually have access to.